-This is a terminal keyboard that can send commands from a remote console.
-The options are Enabled and Disabled.
+A terminal keyboard definition that provides a way to send commands from a remote console.
+Available options are Enabled and Disabled.

 Sredir Memory Display Delay

 This feature defines the length of time in seconds to display memory information.
 The options are No Delay, Delay 1 Sec, Delay 2 Sec, and Delay 4 Sec.